nose-devs/nose/README.txt

 A test module is a python module that matches the testMatch regular expression.
-Test modules offer module-level setup and teardown; define the method 'setup', 'setup_module', 'setUp' or 'setUpModule' for setup, 'teardown', 'teardown_module', or 'tearDownModule' for teardown.
+Test modules offer module-level setup and teardown; define the method `setup`, `setup_module`, `setUp` or `setUpModule` for setup, `teardown`, `teardown_module`, or `tearDownModule` for teardown.
 Execution of tests in a test module begins after all tests are collected.

 Test classes
 ============

-A test class is a class defined in a test module that is either a subclass of unittest.TestCase, or matches testMatch.
-Test classes that don't descend from unittest.TestCase are run in the same way as those that do: methods in the class that match testMatch are discovered, and a test case constructed to run each with a fresh instance of the test class.
-Like unittest.TestCase subclasses, other test classes may define setUp and tearDown methods that will be run before and after each test method.
+A test class is a class defined in a test module that is either a subclass of `unittest.TestCase`, or matches testMatch.
+Test classes that don't descend from `unittest.TestCase` are run in the same way as those that do: methods in the class that match testMatch are discovered, and a test case constructed to run each with a fresh instance of the test class.
+Like `unittest.TestCase` subclasses, other test classes may define setUp and tearDown methods that will be run before and after each test method.

 Test functions
 ==============

-Any function in a test module that matches testMatch will be wrapped in a FunctionTestCase and run as a test.
+Any function in a test module that matches testMatch will be wrapped in a `FunctionTestCase` and run as a test.
 The simplest possible failing test is therefore::

   def test():